Section 4730.26 | Hearings and investigations.

 (1) The case number assigned to the complaint or alleged violation;

-(2) The type of license, if any, held by the individual against whom the complaint is directed;
+(2) The type of certificate, if any, held by the individual against whom the complaint is directed;

 (3) A description of the allegations contained in the complaint;